peter-calabrese/TheOdinProject/README.md

 ```
 ## Tic Tac Tie
 Build a tic-tac-toe game on the command line where two human players can play against each other and the board is displayed in between turns.

+## Event Manager
+Imagine that a friend of yours runs a non-profit organization around political activism.
+A number of people have registered for an upcoming event.
+She has asked for your help in engaging these future attendees.
+For the first task, she wants you to find the government representatives for each attendee based on their zip code.